alshedivat/al-folio/_news/announcement1.md

 inline: true
 ---

-Talk at Marketplace Innovation Workshop on online matching on ridesharing platforms.
+Our work on online matching for ridesharing platforms got accepted at Marketplace Innovation Workshop (MIW 2017).